uucidl/abd.monomeqml/README.md

 Using
 -----

-Look for the examples under [./examples/]
+Look for the examples under [examples](./examples/) directory.

+For instance to run the direct value manipulation example:

+    ./test.sh
+    qmlscene -I build/qml examples/direct-value/Main.qml

+Calling test.sh ensures the plugin has been built and installed to build/qml

 Contributing
 ------------